MSSE Advising Information

 Course descriptions may be accessed on the MSSE website under the current semester or session.
 Read the course description carefully and order any required texts or materials.

-Credit Card Option: When you register through MyInfo, your credit card information and then you will be registered for the course you selected.
+Pay Online through MyInfo with Credit Card Option: When you register through MyInfo, you will provide credit card information and confirmation of the registration will be posted.

-Financial Aid/Third Party: If you expect to receive a financial aid award from MSU or your institution is paying for your course, select this option.
-Your bill will be transferred to your MSU Student Account and await the posting of your financial aid award or payment from your institution.
+Financial Aid/Third Party Option: If you expect to receive a financial aid award from MSU or your institution is paying for your course, select this option.
+Your tuition bill will remain on your MSU Student Account and await the posting of your financial aid award or payment from your institution.

 NOTE: IMPORTANT INFORMATION

-Contact the MSSE Office (406-994-5679 or email@example.com) if you have any questions and/or concerns about course choices.
+Contact the MSSE Office (406-994-5679 or email@example.com) if you have any questions and/or concerns about course or instructor choices.